Romain-Dailly/expenses-handler/README.md

 Set values of your TOKEN and APIKEY in `environment.example.ts` and then change the file name to `environment.ts` for developpment purpose.
 For production build, copy the content of the file in `environment.prod.ts`.
+For currency conversion to euros API, set url and token in the file.

 ## API calls